MIDS-scaling-up/v2/week02/hw/README.md

 ```

 Log into IBM Cloud using `ibmcloud login`

-Enable the IBM Cloud Infrastructure component using `ibmcloud sl init` (accept the default endpoint)

 Test the CLI using the command `ibmcloud sl vs list` to see a list of VSIs in your account